jjacobolalvarez34-rgb/personal-finance-management-system/README.md

 ## Overview

-This project is a personal finance management system developed using Python, Streamlit and MySQL.
+This project is a personal finance management system developed using Python, Streamlit, and MySQL.

 The application allows users to manage accounts, income and expense transactions while maintaining data integrity through a normalized relational database design and automated audit logging.

-The project was developed as part of a university database systems course and focuses on relational modeling, SQL implementation, database auditing and cloud deployment.
+The project was developed as part of a university Database Systems course and focuses on relational modeling, SQL implementation, database auditing, and cloud deployment.

 ---

 ## Features

-* User management
+- User management
-* Account management
+- Account management
-* Income and expense tracking
+- Income and expense tracking
-* Relational database design (3NF)
+- Relational database design (3NF)
-* MySQL cloud deployment
+- MySQL cloud deployment
-* Automated audit logging using triggers
+- Automated audit logging using triggers
-* Transaction history management
+- Transaction history management
-* CRUD operations through a Streamlit interface
+- CRUD operations through a Streamlit interface

 ---